ovn-org/ovn-kubernetes/docs/multi-homing.md

 - the `subnets` attribute indicates both the subnet across the cluster, and per node.
   The example above means you have a /16 subnet for the network, but each **node** has a /24 subnet.
+- routed - layer3 - topology networks **only** allow for east/west traffic.

 ### Switched - layer 2 - topology
 This topology interconnects the workloads via a cluster-wide logical switch.